-Our work is inspired by the principles of environmental sustainability and environmental justice, respect for human rights and the Social State of Law.
+Our work is inspired by the principles of environmental sustainability and environmental justice, respect for human rights and the Social Rule of Law.

 Ana Lucia Maya-Aguirre.
 Director.
 She is a lawyer and specialist in constitutional law of the National University of Colombia, and she holds an LLM in Energy and Environmental Law from Tulane University with the support of the J. William Fulbright scholarship.
-She is the Regional Director for Latin America of the Global Network for the Study of Human Rights and the Environment (GNHRE).
+She is part of the Marine Working Group of the Environmental Law Alliance Worldwide (ELAW).
+She is a member of the Advisory Council of the Dignity Rights International (DRI) in the US.
+She was the Regional Director for Latin America of the Global Network for the Study of Human Rights and the Environment (GNHRE).
 She is a member of the IUCN WCEL Group of Specialists in Oceans, Coasts and Coral Reefs.
 She was a visiting scholar of the Environmental Constitutionalism Program at the Global Scholar-in-Residence at Delaware Law School, Widener University.
-She was a fellow of the Environmental Law Alliance Worldwide (ELAW).
-She was a consultant at The Access Initiative of the World Resources Institute and the Swiss Foundation for Development Cooperation (Swissaid).
+She was a fellow at ELAW.
+She has been consultant at The Access Initiative of the World Resources Institute, Rights and Resources Initiative (RRI) and the Swiss Foundation for Development Cooperation (Swissaid).
 She coordinated the Right and Displacement Network, made up of 14 universities in Colombia with programs to address the population displaced by violence, a project implemented by the Latin American Institute for an Alternative Law and Society (ILSA) and supported by UNHCR and the Norwegian Refugee Council .
 Contact: email@example.com

 Héctor Herrera.
 Deputy Director.
 Coordinator of the Research and Public Policy Area.
 Lawyer with an Anthropology option from the Universidad de los Andes and a Master's Degree in Public Policy from the Universidad Nacional de Colombia.
 He took courses in law and environmental culture at the Central European University, Hungary.
 He worked as a legal advisor for the Inter-American Association for the Defense of the Environment (AIDA) and as coordinator of the Environmental Justice Network in Colombia.
 He has organized more than 40 environmental education talks and workshops.
 He has been a consultant for Indepaz, Oxfam GB and Friends of the Earth in Colombia in issues such as environmental justice, climate, water issues, ecosystem protection, fair transitions, environmental participation and ethnic rights.
 He was a professor at the Universidad Sergio Arboleda in qualitative and quantitative research.
 He is Regional Assistant Director for Latin America of the Global Network for the Study of Human Rights and the Environment (GNHRE in English).